Winter Immunity & Natural Tips for Good Health

 As nights get colder and mornings chilly, we instinctively look for that snuggly top, an extra blanket and begin to crave hearty soups.
 There are really good reasons that we look to hibernate a little during colder months; and the current Stay At Home in New Zealand is extra incentive to take care of our immune systems and indulge our winter tendencies.

-We share a few ideas - Kawakawa tops our list of course! - and talked to Suna Pilates + Wellbeing about natural ways to boost immunity.
+We share a few ideas - Kawakawa tops our list of course! - and talked to Suna Pilates and wellbeing about natural ways to boost immunity.

 Kawakawa Tea thank you!